 In Sydney, David and Stephen didn’t have enough to win their event but they did finish an honourable second.
 Janelle competed with her father in the Jack and Jill event where they were worthy winners.
 David put it down to being a vegetarian.
 Yes, he eats meat that eats grass!

 Tasmanian Champion; Adoring Public

 David Foster was the keynote speaker at the 2012 Reckon AP Conference held in Hobart.
-The YouTube video (shown above) was captured by Reckon’s Business Division CEO Gavin Dixon during the Jack and Jill double-saw competition at the Royal Easter Show in Sydney on Monday, 9 April 2012.
+A YouTube video was captured by Reckon’s Business Division CEO Gavin Dixon during the Jack and Jill double-saw competition at the Royal Easter Show in Sydney on Monday, 9 April 2012.

 When I arrived, champion axeman David Foster was at his charismatic best.
 He was judging the potato cooking competitions and having an excellent time sampling all the mashed potato entries.
 Some had interesting ingredients added to them, such as horseradish, as well as other sweet and savoury dishes.
 David has always been very generous with his time in helping out small communities such as Gunns Plains.

 Roger Findlay spends all his holidays in Tasmania, then writes about the experience for Think Tasmania.
 If you’d like Roger to visit you in the name of research (so we can publish information about your business), please contact us.